gleu/pgstats/README.md

 Requirements
 ------------

-You only need the libpq library, PostgreSQL header files, and the pg_config tool.
+To compile these tools, you will need the libpq library (.so), the libpgcommon and libpgfeutils libraries (.a), the PostgreSQL 14+ header files, and the pg_config tool.
 The header files and the tool are usually available in a -dev package.

+To use them once compiled, you only need the libpq library.
+Any version should be fine.

 Compilation
 -----------